21 Savage discography

-The discography of 21 Savage, a British-American rapper, consists of three studio albums, three collaborative albums, three mixtapes, three extended plays, and 33 singles (including 15 as a featured artist).
+The discography of 21 Savage, a British-American rapper, consists of four studio albums, three collaborative albums, three mixtapes, three extended plays, and 33 singles (including 15 as a featured artist).
 His first collaborative extended play with Metro Boomin, Savage Mode (2016), had reached at number 23 on the Billboard 200, marking his first project to chart.
 It also produced the Billboard Hot 100 top-40 single, "X" (featuring Future) and "No Heart".
 His debut studio album, Issa Album (2017), had peaked at number 2 on the US Billboard 200, and producing the top-20 single, "Bank Account", while his first collaborative studio album with Offset and Metro Boomin, Without Warning (2017), had peaked at number 4 on the US Billboard 200.

 His second studio album, I Am > I Was (2018), debuted atop the US Billboard 200, serving as his first chart-topping album.
 It also produced the top-20 single, "A Lot".
 His second collaborative studio album with Metro Boomin, Savage Mode II (2020), serves as his second chart-topping album.
 It also produced the top-10 singles, "Runnin" and "Mr. Right Now" (featuring Drake).
 His third extended play, Spiral: From the Book of Saw Soundtrack (2021), a soundtrack from the film, Spiral (2021).
 Later that same day, he released a collaboration with J. Cole and Morray, "My Life", in which debuted at number 2 on the Hot 100, serving as his highest-charting single as a lead artist on the Hot 100.
 In 2022, he released a collaboration with the late King Von on the song, "Don't Play That", in which peaked at number 40 on the Hot 100.
 His third collaborative studio album with Drake, Her Loss (2022), debuted atop the US Billboard 200, serving as his third chart-topping album.
 It also produced three top-10 single, "Rich Flex", "Spin Bout U", and "Circo Loco", all these songs debuted at numbers 2, 5, and 8 on the Hot 100, respectively.
 The album also includes six more top-10 songs.
 Later that same year, he released a collaboration with Metro Boomin and the Weeknd on the song, "Creepin'", in which this song had reached at number 3 on the Hot 100 the following year.